G-Zhen/Landing-Page/README.md

 A landing page around the subject of stoicism.
 Not a full, functioning website.
 There are no actual external links.
 The main purpose of this project was the CSS flexbox styling.

+Why Stoicism?
+It's what I've been into recently on my self-improvement journey.
+It's powerful stuff.

 What I gained from this project:
 * Compartamentalization skills that's needed for flexbox
+* Task management skills in keeping track of HTML and CSS components in conjunction
+* Web design basics

 Image Sources:
 * Epictetus: https://fourteenlines.blog/tag/epictetus/